 Note the Electronic Transactions Act 2011 section 9 in relation to information that is to be given in writing.

+[Regulation 3 amended: SL 2020/252 r.
+4.]

+3A.
+Excluded holiday period days not counted in time periods

+For the purposes of these regulations (other than Schedules 1 and 2), an excluded holiday period day is not to be counted in calculating a period of time that is expressed as a number of days.

+[Regulation 3A inserted: SL 2020/252 r.
+5.]

 4. Authorised persons

 (1) Subject to subregulation (2), the Minister may, by notice in writing, designate any of the following persons or bodies to be an authorised person for the purposes of one or more of these regulations —